vdhamer/Photo-Club-Hub/.github/README.md

 It also means that slow background threads might complete after the list of members is displayed in the Portfolio View.
 This may cause an update of the membership lists in the Portfolio View.
-This will be rarely noticed because the Portfolio View displays data from the Core Data database, and thus usually arleady contains data persisted from a preceding run.
+This will be rarely noticed because the Portfolio View displays data from the Core Data database, and thus usually already contains data persisted from a preceding run.
 But you might see updates found within the online data or updates when the app is run for the first time.
 </details></ul>